The Garden of the Finzi-Continis (film): Locations

 Villa Ada near Rome was used for the garden, while the Finzi Contini villa is the Litta Bolognini villa in Vedano al Lambro, a municipality in the Brianza area, adjacent to the Monza Park.

 The entrance to the garden in the film is really in Ferrara, in Corso Ercole I d'Este, near where Bassani had imagined it.
 The other exteriors were shot in Ferrara; noteworthy are the Estense castle and the city walls, the Palazzo dei Diamanti, the Cathedral of San Giorgio and also some famous streets.

 Reception

+Critical response

+The film was a great success with audiences, but critics were more mixed.
+Morando Morandini criticized the film for its "rather corny" portrayal, while Tullio Kezich considered it one of the director's best works in many years, calling it "a masterpiece of 20th-century cinema."

+It received acclaim from international critics.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 94% based on 16 reviews, with an average score of 7.9/10.

+Roger Ebert gave the film 4 out of 4 stars, writing that the film depicted pre-war Italy "as a perpetual wait for something no one admitted would come: war and the persecution of the Jews."
+Ebert suggested that the titular garden was used as a metaphor for the waiting period in anticipation of war, praising the visual presentation of the garden as creating ambiguity and uneasiness in order to reflect the uncertainty of what would happen to the Finzi-Contini family.
+Ebert concluded his review by stating that "De Sica's film creates a feeling of nostalgia for a lost time and place, but it isn’t the nostalgia of looking back.
+It’s the nostalgia of the time itself, when people still inhabiting their world could sense it slipping away, and already missed what they had not yet lost."

+American producer and film critic Steven Schneider included the film in his list of "1001 Movies You Must See Before You Die."

+Awards and nominations

 In 1972, The Garden of the Finzi-Continis won the Academy Award for Best Foreign Language Film and was nominated for Best Screenplay Based on Material from Another Medium.
 It won the Golden Bear at the 21st Berlin International Film Festival in 1971.
 It was De Sica's penultimate film.

 Restoration

 The restored digital version, curated by the Istituto Luce Cinecittà and performed at the "Studio Cine" in Rome and "The rediscovered image" in Bologna, was presented in the spring of 2015.